MicrosoftDocs/dynamics365-guidance/guidance/business-processes/source-to-pay-procure-materials-services-overview.md

             1. End

-1. *Procure to pay* end-to-end process
+1. *Source to pay* end-to-end process
 1. *Procure materials and services* business process area

     1. A parallel branch from *Procure materials and services* includes the *Create purchase requisitions* business process.